-Tampering with, blocking the view of, damaging, destroying, or stealing video camera equipment is considered a serious violation and will be referred to the Judicial Council for review.
-A student who is found responsible for tampering with, blocking the view of, damaging, destroying, or stealing video camera equipment (1) will be fined \$100 for the first offense, \$250 for the second offense, and \$500 for the third offense, and will be suspended or expelled, in the discretion of the Vice President of Student Success, for the fourth offense and (2) must reimburse the College for all costs associated with replacing or repairing damaged, destroyed, or stolen camera equipment.
-The Judicial Council may impose additional sanctions in its discretion as permitted by College policy.
+Tampering with, blocking the view of, damaging, destroying, or stealing video camera equipment is considered a serious violation and will be referred to the Division of Student Development for disciplinary action.
+A student who is found responsible for tampering with, blocking the view of, damaging, destroying, or stealing video camera equipment, will be held responsible for any damage to the property.
+The Student Conduct Administrator may impose additional sanctions in its discretion as permitted by College policy, including suspension or dismissal in cases of repeated offenses.
 Instances involving video camera equipment will also be reported to the Erskine College Police Department.